amacdougall/alanmacdougall-octopress-blog/source/_posts/2012-03-11-function-transformation.md

 <!-- more -->

-(From here on, I'll be using Javascript instead of Actionscript in my examples, but the concepts are 100% identical.
-If you use [underscore.as](http://www.github.com/amacdougall/underscore.as/), you can use very similar code in Actionscript 3. [jQuery](http://jquery.com) needs no introduction.)
+(From here on, I'll be using JavaScript instead of ActionScript in my examples, but the concepts are 100% identical.
+If you use [underscore.as](http://www.github.com/amacdougall/underscore.as/), you can use very similar code in ActionScript 3. [jQuery](http://jquery.com) needs no introduction.)

 ## Laborious Authentication